-Having a baby is great (not that I’d know much about it, us menfolk have to deal with the horrors of manflu, how unfair would the lord above have been to lumber us with pregnancy too).
+Having a baby is great (not that I’d know much about it, we menfolk have to deal with the horrors of man-flu, how unfair would the lord above have been to lumber us with pregnancy too).

-But those days after baby arrives, they suck – all that projectile puking, pooing and peeing, lack of sleep, making bottles, changing nappies, mouli-ing vegetables and worst of all minding his nibs if you had the sheer audacity/stupidity to have a few beverages the night before.
+But I do remember those days after our kiddos arrived, they sucked – all that projectile puking, pooing and peeing, lack of sleep, making bottles (for one was hard, when the twins came along, jeeessh!) changing nappies, mouli-ing vegetables and worst of all, minding them if you had the sheer audacity/stupidity to have a few beverages the night before.
 Kill me now!

 lie say it’s the best time of their lives – they need help.

-They’re the same nutters that say your schooldays are the best time of your life – more lies, unless you enjoyed getting spots, social incompetence and being skint all the time.
+They’re the same nutjobs who say your school days are the best time of your life – not unless you enjoyed getting spots, social incompetence and being skint all the time.

 But I digress.

 No matter how much we hate the wailing, the stench and the constant neediness of our kids, we love them all dearly – don’t we?

 So we have to make sure they’re ok if we pop our clogs unexpectedly.

 Remember, to a baby, we’re not really people.
 We’re just providers of nice stuff that keeps them warm and alive.
 If we’re not there to provide for them, who will?

 So yeah, basically, we’re all just walking, talking paycheques to little Timmy, Teddy and Tommy.
 And how do you replace a paycheque?